hrr18-shock/hrr18-shock/_CONTRIBUTING.md

 If you follow all of these guidelines and make good changes, you should have no problem getting your changes merged in.

+## Postgres setup

+brew install -g postgres
+run this command to start the server postgres
+//~ postgres -D /usr/local/var/postgres
+on a separate terminal run
+//~ createdb shock
+to create tables from the sequelize sync run
+//~ node index.js

+if you need to drop all tables use the postgres shell by typing in
+//~ psql shock
+//~ DROP SCHEMA public cascade;
+//~ CREATE SCHEMA public

+to run the db from heroku type in the command
+~ heroku pg:psql --app shock18

 <!-- Links -->